13 Interesting Facts About Eagle McMahon

 In the first few years of his pro career, Eagle quickly became one of the best players in the world.
 But his first major victory still eluded him.
 McMahon was so talented that he could compete at the highest level while playing a hyper-aggressive attacking style.
 He started refining his game and quickly became an unstoppable machine by incorporating techniques he learned from watching Nate Sexton.

-It all came together in Europe at the 2018 Konopiste Open in Benesov, Chech Republic.
+It all came together in Europe at the 2018 Konopiste Open in Benesov, Czech Republic.
 Eagle tore up the beautiful Franz Ferdinand course en route to his first major victory by combining his big distance with a more conservative and thoughtful playstyle.
 Over four rounds, he shot 58 under par, with an average round rating of 1067.

 The always humble Sexton recalls hearing about Eagle's adoption of his signature playstyle and thinking, "well, I'm never going to win again."
 A bit of an exaggeration, of course, but it's hard to imagine anyone catching Eagle when he's playing his best.